 Judge faces legal quagmire in teen texting suicide trial

 FILE - In this Aug.
 24, 2015 file photo, Michelle Carter listens to defense attorney Joseph P. Cataldo argue for an involuntary manslaughter charge against her to be dismissed at Juveni...
-Sources say that President Donald Trump is now calling the House-passed health care bill 'mean' after he helped rescue it.
-Sources say that President Donald Trump is now calling the House-passed health care bill 'mean' after he helped rescue it.
+BOSTON - Michelle Carter and Conrad Roy III are both sad figures in a teenage tragedy that ended with Roy killing himself and Carter charged with manslaughter.

 Add your comments below